-Harvest Gold…Everywhere You Looked!
+Harvest Gold -- Everywhere You Looked!

-The rebels that didn’t decorate using harvest gold often chose green as their flooring color.
+The rebels who didn’t decorate using harvest gold often chose green as their flooring color.
 Not just any shade of green, though.
 Avocado green was a top choice and was even paired with harvest gold for an earthy, autumn warmth.
 For many people, the 1970s was a time of getting back to nature, spurred on by a new environmentalist movement.
 The decorating trend was to bring the outdoors inside, and shades of green did just that.
-Linoleum flooring took this trend one step further by offering bold, botanical patterns to replicate nature.
+Linoleum and vinyl flooring took this trend one step further by offering bold, botanical patterns to replicate nature.

 Faux Bricks, Faux Wood, Faux Tile

-Wild and Crazy Patterns
+Wild And Crazy Patterns

-Seventies Flooring Posed a Danger
+Seventies Flooring Posed A Danger

 Like it?
 Share with your friends!